Scaffold-Stark/scaffold-stark-2/README.md

 - Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
 - Edit your deployment scripts in `packages/snfoundry/script-ts/deploy.ts`
 - Edit your smart contract tests in `packages/snfoundry/contracts/src/test`.
 To run tests use `yarn test`
 - You can write unit tests for your Next.js app!
-Run them with one the following scripts below.
+Run them with one of the following scripts below.
   - `yarn test:nextjs` to run regular tests with watch mode
   - `yarn test:nextjs run` to run regular tests without watch mode
   - `yarn test:nextjs run --coverage` to run regular tests without watch mode with coverage